 The rest of her sister’s sentence blurred into noise.

 “…so, I’m all the way over here on the other side—”

-Sarah refocused and gave a barely-audible snort.
+Sarah refocused and gave a snort.
 “Vancouver.
 You’re in Vancouver, Diane.
-It’s not the other side of the province.”
+It’s not the other side of the country.”

 She could all but feel her sister’s glare over the phone.
 “Well, I’m still farther away than you.”